General properties of the first transition elements in the modern periodic table

 Measuring the magnetic moment helps in determination the electronic configuration because when the magnetic moment = zero, this means that all electrons are coupled when it has a certain value this means the presence of a number of unpaired electrons and the magnetic moment is directly proportional to the number of unpaired electrons.

 FeCl3 is attracted to the magnet more than TiCl3 because Fe+3 has 5 unpaired electrons, while Ti+3 has only one electron, accordingly, the magnetic moment of Fe+3 is more than Ti+3, so FeCl3 is attracted to the magnet more than TiCl3.

-Transition elements are considered as ideal catalyst where finely divided nickel is used as catalyst in the hydrogenation process of oil, divided iron is used as a catalyst in the preparation of ammonia gas NH3 by Haber-Bosh method.
+Transition elements are considered as an ideal catalyst where finely divided nickel is used as a catalyst in the hydrogenation process of oil, divided iron is used as a catalyst in the preparation of ammonia gas NH3 by Haber-Bosh method.